With thanks to our Principal Sponsor Osbornes Law

 *Discounted rates for juniors limited to 30 places

-This not-for-profit annual conference, now in its 6th year, provides a forum for doctors and lawyers to learn from each other and exchange views.
+This not-for-profit annual conference, now in its 13th year, provides a forum for doctors and lawyers to learn from each other and exchange views.
 It is distinguished by its convivial atmosphere and the expertise of its speakers and delegates alike.
 A full conference place includes an evening Champagne reception and dinner in the Peterhouse Dining Hall.